 - ARTICLE 2. a.
 A review can be initiated by stopping the game at any time before the ball is next legally put in play.
 This includes when there is a positive intention by any official to initiate a review, even if the whistle or signal to denote it comes after the ball is snapped or free kicked. - b.
 A review can be initiated whenever an official believes that: - 1.
-There is reasonable evidence to believe an error was made in the initial on-field ruling, and - 2.
-The play is reviewable, and - 3.
+There is reasonable evidence to believe an error was made in the initial on-field ruling; and - 2.
+The play is reviewable; and - 3.
 The outcome of a review would have a direct, competitive impact on the game.
-Review shall not be used when there would be no competitive impact on the game, including when the running clock rule is in force (Rule 3-3-2). - c.
-An official shall not initiate a review in a situation when it would give one team an advantage with respect to time (on either the game clock or play clock). - d.
-There is no limit on the number of reviews initiated by the officials nor is there a time limit for a review.
-However, officials should have regard to the duration of the game and not instigate reviews that have little impact on the game. - e.
-Disqualifications may be reviewed at any time since the impact normally includes the player's ability to play in the next game.
+Review shall not be used when there would be no competitive impact on the game, including when the running clock rule is in force (Rule 3-3-2).